dataf1ow/K-Mix_RemoteScript/README.md

 b0.1.2: Added scene launch buttons.
 The script operates on an 8 track, by 6 scene clip matrix.
 4/1

 b0.1.3: Added LED handling for the track select buttons 4/15

+b0.1.3: Added device pararmeter mode (that was tougher than I thought!)
+4/20